jatinverma2703/cross-camera-mapper/README.md

-# 🎥 Cross-Camera Player Re-Identification Dashboard
+# 🎥 Cross Camera Mappig

 This project is a **Streamlit-based interactive dashboard** for cross-camera player re-identification in sports videos.
 It allows you to visualize matched detections from multiple camera angles, evaluate performance metrics, and inspect mismatches — all in a user-friendly interface.